• Skip to primary navigation

 Notes

-• To make drunken beans vegetarian, simply leave out the bacon, sauté the chopped onions and jalapeño in 2 teaspoons olive or avocado oil, and substitute vegetable broth for the chicken broth.
+• Vegetarian: Omit bacon, sauté the chopped onions and jalapeño in 2 teaspoons olive or avocado oil, and substitute vegetable broth for the chicken broth.

 For Instant Pot Drunken Beans